mtgagliano/mtgagliano.github.io/_posts/2017-09-27-investing-in-bitcoin.md

 Could this be the height of the market in the short-term?
 Quite possibly.
 But considering the real potential for adoption and use at critical mass, Bitcoin has barely scratched the surface.

-With this in mind, embracing a disciplined approach for long-term gains is necessary for entry into the cryptocurrency market.
+With this in mind, embracing a disciplined approach for long-term profits is necessary for entry into the cryptocurrency market.

 Instead of buying in with a lump sum at today’s valuation, schedule small, consistent investments each week or month despite its valuation at the time.
 Whether it’s $25, $50, $100, or $1000, these weekly or monthly investments help to defray the short term losses (and possibly gains).
 But long-term, the real-world usage of cryptocurrencies will increase, and so will their value.